ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 <center>[Esperante](/eo/emakskonsiletoj-2-a)  [English](#)</center>
 <center>June 12, 2015</center>
-<center>Updated: February 20, 2018</centerp>
+<center>Updated: February 21, 2018</center>

-This is the continuation of my series on Emacs tips and tricks.
+This is the continuation of the series on Emacs tips and tricks.
 In this article, we explore session management, packages, managing indents, and other nice little things.